-There are lots of nitrogen and carbon based waste around the house and garden that are safe and suitable for the compost bin, and here's a few tips to help turn those kitchen scraps and yard waste into black gold for the garden:
+There is a lot of nitrogen and carbon-based waste around the house and garden that is safe and suitable for the compost bin, and here are a few tips to help turn those kitchen scraps and yard waste into black gold for the garden.

 - Mix It Up: Turning the compost aerates the pile and helps the organic matter to break down faster.
 A pitchfork is my tool of choice for this chore, but a shovel also gets the job done.

 - Add Some Variety: Avoid tossing too much of the same type of organic matter into the compost pile.
 With the chicken coop and guinea pig cages, our pile has a tendency to fill up with lots of pine shavings.
 Mixing in fresh grass clippings along with raw vegetable and fruit peelings and some of the fully composted materials helps to mix up the elements and speeds up the decomposition and composting process.